 AirSculpt Technologies, Inc. ("AirSculpt" or the "Company"), was formed as a Delaware corporation on June 30, 2021.
 On October 28, 2021, AirSculpt completed an initial public offering ("IPO") of 8,050,000 shares of common stock at an initial public offering price of \$11.00 per share.
 Immediately following the IPO, AirSculpt's total outstanding shares were 55,640,154.
 Pursuant to a reorganization (the "Reorganization") among entities under common control immediately prior to the IPO, AirSculpt became a holding company with its principal asset being 100% of the ownership interests in EBS Intermediate Parent LLC.
 The Company's revenues are concentrated in the specialty, minimally invasive liposuction market.
 The operations of the Company prior to the IPO represent the predecessor to AirSculpt.
 The Company and its consolidated subsidiaries are referred to collectively in these consolidated financial statements as "we," "our," and "us."
-Solely for convenience, some of the copyrights, trade names and trademarks referred to in these consolidated financial statements are listed without their ©, ® and TM symbols, but we will assert, to the fullest extent under applicable law, our rights to our copyrights, trade names and trademarks.
+Solely for convenience, some of the copyrights, trade names and trademarks referred to our copyrights, trade names and trademarks.